davidmoten/state-machine/README.md

 to state diagrams (one Event type for each State)
 * Maven plugin
 * Not coupled to a storage mechanism (both a feature and a non-feature!)
-* optional reactive API using [RxJava](https://github.com/ReactiveX/RxJava) (very useful for asynchronous coordination and for extensions like storage if desired)
+* optional reactive API using [RxJava 2](https://github.com/ReactiveX/RxJava) (very useful for asynchronous coordination and for extensions like storage if desired)

 Status: *beta*